lncodes/csharp-abstract-demo/docs/README.md

     - **Clone the Repository**

-      Use Git to create a local copy by executing the following command:
+      If you have Git installed, execute the following command to clone the repository:

       ```bash
       git clone {{REPOSITORY_URL}}.git